iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > I started using this app again but it'd cut out on me several times and had to use a stopwatch instead and no progress logged<br> :date: __2021-01-05 12:04:53__

-> I like the app and love my coach Michael Johnson.
-But it stops mid run on EVERY SINGLE RUN, rendering itself useless.
-Very very frustrating.
-It would also be good if the coach pep talks varied from run to run (rather than week to week) in the early weeks.<br> :date: __2020-12-30 22:17:12__

-> I had heard good things about this app, unfortunately the app cuts off quite frequently and this is really disheartening when you are in the middle of a run.
-If they get this bug fixed then I would give it 5 stars.<br> :date: __2020-12-27 21:06:48__

 #### 1-star reviews